JKCooper2/ai-ama-exercises/Chapter 3/README.md

 (height * width) ^ actions where height and width are the number of new cells added.
 Percentage of dirt also has huge impact as each additional piece of dirt is normally 5 actions added [2 x turns, 2 x move, 1 x suck], e.g. 3x3 filled with dirt take around 28 actions (from manual solution), which is 28^5 states to expand

+## Exercise 3.18 ##
+The search agents we have discussed make use of a complete model of the world to construct a solution that they then execute.
+Modify the depth-first search algorithm with repeated state checking so that an agent can use it to explore an arbitrary vacuum world even without a model of the locations of walls and dirt.
+It should not get stuck even with loops or dead ends.
+You may also wish to have your agent construct an environment description of the type used by the standard search algorithms.

+### Solution ###
+All search classes implement state checking via state/operator hashing

+## Exercise 3.19 ##
+In discussing the cryptarithmetic problem, we proposed that an operator should assign a value to whichever letter has the least remaining possible values.
+Is this rule guaranteed to produce the smallest possible search space?
+Why (not)?

+### Solution ###
+No. Reducing the search space involves restricting possible actions, assigning a value based on variables with the least remaining possible values will have the opposite effect of keeping the branching factor high and therefore the search space large

+## Exercise 3.20 ##
+Define each of the following as constraint satisfaction problems:

+1. The cryptarithmetic problem.
+2. The channel-routing problem in VLSI layout.
+3. The map-coloring problem.
+In map-coloring, the aim is to color countries on a map using a given set of colors, such that no two adjacent countries are the same color.
+4. The rectilinear floor-planning problem, which involves finding non-overlapping places in a large rectangle for a number of smaller rectangles.

+### Solution ###
+1. * X = {(L1, ..., Ln), W1, W2, W3}  Each letter plus three words
+   * D = {(0, 1, ..., 9), [L1, ..., Ln], [L1, ..., Ln], [L1, ..., Ln]}  Holds a number or a list of letter
+   * C = { R(W1) + R(W2) = R(W3) } When letters are replaced (R) with numbers the sequence must be a valid addition

+2. Not sure how VLSI works, may come back to this

+3. * X = {(Countries)}  Each country defined by edges
+   * D = {(Colors)}  Set of colors
+   * C = { For all x1, x2 Adjacent(x1, x2) must have Color(x1) != Color(x2) }

+4. * X = {Large Rectangle Dimensions}
+   * D = {[Small rectangles]}
+   * C = { For All x Position(x) on the large rectangle there exists 1 PositionSR(x) or 0 PositionSR(x) }
+Logic is a bit rusty, may come back after later chapters